isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 ==============================

-Kea allows users to store lease information in several backends (memfile, MySQL, PostgreSQL, and Cassandra), and this library provides an interface that can manipulate leases in a unified, safe way.
+Kea allows users to store lease information in several backends (memfile, MySQL and PostgreSQL), and this library provides an interface that can manipulate leases in a unified, safe way.
 In particular, it allows things that were previously impossible: lease manipulation in memfile while Kea is running, sanity check changes, lease existence checks, and removal of all leases belonging to a